Delaware Bay Museum & Folklife Center

 Accessibility: Designated car and van parking, restroom, ramps, flat surfaces and an elevator to the second floor.

 School groups: Welcomed!
-We offer a variety of educational programs.
+We offer a variety of educational programs including our Bivalve Discovery Tour.

 Begin your visit in the main entrance where a museum volunteer or staff member will help acquaint you to the museum and campus.